Toggle: English / Spanish

 The main reasons for this surgery are:

-- To repair a crooked, bent, or deformed nasal septum that blocks the airway in your nose.
+- To repair a crooked, bent, or deformed nasal septum that blocks the airway in the nose.
 People with this condition usually breathe through their mouth and may be more likely to get nasal or sinus infections.

 Risks for any surgery are: